godotengine/godot-docs/classes/class_visualserver.rst

         get_viewport().set_attach_to_screen_rect(Rect2())
         $Viewport.set_attach_to_screen_rect(Rect2(0, 0, 600, 600))

 Using this can result in significant optimization, especially on lower-end devices.
 However, it comes at the cost of having to manage your viewports manually.
-For a further optimization see, :ref:`viewport_set_render_direct_to_screen<class_VisualServer_method_viewport_set_render_direct_to_screen>`.
+For further optimization, see :ref:`viewport_set_render_direct_to_screen<class_VisualServer_method_viewport_set_render_direct_to_screen>`.

 ----